NCBI-Hackathons/Nasty_Metagenomes/README.md

     /opt/magicblast/ncbi-magicblast-1.4.0/bin/magicblast -sra ERR1600439 -db /data/AMR_CDS.blastdb -outfmt sam -out ERR1600439_v_AMR_CDS_magicblast_sam.out -num_threads 8 -paired -no_unaligned

     # HHM-er
-    # Use AMR finder database as a reference
+    # Use AMR finder database as a reference; use a user-specified bitscore as a threshold
+    # to filter hmm hits.
     # Translate each read into protein in all six possible reading frames
     # Break translated reads into ORFs; discard any length 25 aa or less
     # Use hmmsearch to run 562 HMM profiles against the translated reads